Average Teacher Salary

 |Increase in average teacher salary from the prior year 2021-22||$489.32|

 School Letter Grade

-Based on Spring 2019 AzMERIT scores and other academic achievement and growth indicators, Arts Academy at Estrella Mountain has received a state accountability grade of D. The A-F Letter Grade is designed to hold schools accountable in a fair and systematic fashion.
-To view the full letter, click here.
+Based on Spring 2022 AzMERIT scores and other academic achievement and growth indicators, Arts Academy at Estrella Mountain has received a state accountability grade of B. The A-F Letter Grade is designed to hold schools accountable in a fair and systematic fashion.

 ASBCS Online Dashboards

 Links to the required academic, financial, and operational dashboards for the charter school and its holder are below.